 On the edge of the world sits the township of East Mey in Caithness.
 Beyond lies the Pentland Firth with it’s raging tides where the sea can look as if it is boiling.
-Orcas, known as killer whales, frequent the coast and can often be seen a short walk from BBs Bunkhouse.
+Orcas, known as killer whales, frequent the coast and can often be seen a short walk from BBs Bunkhouse, now renamed at The Highland Haven.
 What a wonderful place to stay on the Scottish north coast.

 If your travels have been long you will need a place to rest your weary head.
 If you simply want to take a few days to drink in the beauty of this part of Scotland then stop a while and enjoy the peace.